fazzaan/gitbook-farranddroid/farranddroid-website/whats-this-site-for.md

 My main occupations are teaching English, linguistic projects, writing educational materials, graphic design, and scientific research.

-A computer can be made to work for you, rather than you adapting to its apparent limitations.
-A computer is mainly artificial so there is little sense in "learning to accept things as they are".
-You can increase your productivity greatly — and I don't write this with work in mind, but rather with anything and everything in mind.
-If you wish to be more creative, these tips & tricks will help you turn your computer from a hindrance into a dream.&#x20;
+<mark style="color:yellow;">A computer can be made to work for you</mark>, rather than you adapting to its apparent limitations.
+A computer is mainly artificial so there is little sense in simply learning to "accept things as they are".
+You can increase your productivity greatly — and I don't write this with only work in mind, but rather with _anything_ and _**everything**_ in mind.
+If you wish to be more creative, these tips & tricks will help you turn your computer from a hindrance into a dream.
+Or at least, _my_ dream.

 Well, it'll still be limited by its CPU, GPU & RAM specs, but it can probably be optimized much more than it is currently.